 - If the proceeding being appealed is a civil matter, or if the appellant in a criminal matter is not indigent, the per-page rate for transcription cannot exceed the prevailing rate currently being charged in the county.
 It is your responsibility to arrange with the transcriber those portions of the record to be transcribed and the per-page transcription rate.
 It is also your responsibility to pay the transcriber.
-The court will provide the transcriber with a copy of the recorded proceeding at a cost of $25 for each CD/Jump Drive (16 hour max). $10 for .mp3 audio files, payable to the Superior Court Clerk.
+The court will provide the transcriber with a copy of the recorded proceeding at a cost of $15 for each CD/Jump Drive and/or .mp3 audio files (up to 16 hour maximum per request), payable to the Superior Court Clerk.
 A check should accompany your completed order form.

 - Your Statement of Arrangements can indicate that you have made arrangements with the court to have the digital record prepared and sent to the transcriber you have selected.
 Please provide two copies of the Statement of Arrangements to Court Administration.

 - When the transcript is completed, the original will be filed by the transcriber with the Clerk of the Court.
 The transcriber will also provide a copy to you and will serve and file notice of the filing on all other parties.
 [See RAP 9.5(a) and (b) as amended by the Supreme Court, 122 Wn.2d 1122 (1993).]

 Superior Court is a court of record.
 Most Superior Court proceedings are digitally recorded.
-To request an audio or audio/visual copy of the record, complete the Public CD/DVD Order Form - PDF and return it to Superior Court Clerk's Office with payment of $25 for each CD/Jump Drive (16 hour max). $10 for .mp3 audio files.
+To request an audio or audio/visual copy of the record, complete the Public CD/DVD Order Form - PDF and return it to Superior Court Clerk's Office with payment of $15 for each CD/Jump Drive and/or .mp3 audio files (up to 16 hour maximum per request).

 The following transcriptionists have been approved by the Court to prepare appellate transcripts.